What Happens If HOA Documents Reveal a Problem? A Buyer's Options

 If you need more time to evaluate the issues, request an extension of your HOA document review period or inspection contingency.
 Most purchase agreements allow for this if both parties agree.

-This is smart when the issue is complex — like a construction defect lawsuit where you need an attorney to review the details — or when additional documents are still being gathered.
+This makes sense when the issue is complex, like a construction defect lawsuit where you need an attorney to review the details, or when you're still waiting on additional documents.

 Option 5: Walk Away